Our Director & President

 Emma is the founder and Director of EASST.
 She is also the Alumni Organiser of the Delft University/FIA Foundation Global Road Safety Programme and a member of their Steering Group, having run the FIA Foundation Road Safety Scholarships from 2009-2014.
 She is a founder member and Deputy Chair of FIRE AID, President of Make Roads Safe Hellas and a member of the Global Fleet Champions Standards Committee.
 Emma is an Advisor to the All Party Parliamentary Groups on Moldova and Belarus in the UK Parliament, and a Special Advisor to the Rt Hon the Lord Robertson of Port Ellen.
 From 1999 to January 2008 she was Director of the John Smith Memorial Trust, a good governance programme sponsored by the UK Ministry of Justice and aimed at talented young leaders from the former Soviet Union.
 Prior to this she was Advisor to the Rt Hon Chris Smith MP (now Lord Smith); to the late, Rt Hon Donald Dewar QC, MP; Policy Officer on Social Security and Taxation for the UK Labour Party working closely with the Rt Hon John Smith QC, MP; a member of the Commission on Social Justice; and Deputy Director of the Low Pay Unit that succeeded in its campaign in the UK for a national, legal minimum wage.
 She has extensive experience as an expert in donor-funded road safety projects in EASST’s countries of operation.

-Emily joined the EASST team in 2015 following thirteen years at the John Smith Trust where she worked with a network of over 400 young leaders from the Former Soviet Union and Middle East arranging bespoke professional visit programmes to UK organisations.
-Before this Emily had a range of roles in local and national government and the voluntary sector.
-She is a graduate of the University of York.
+Emily joined the EASST team in 2015 following thirteen years at the John Smith Trust where she worked with a network of young leaders from the Former Soviet Union.
+Before this Emily worked in the UK with roles in local and national government administration and in the voluntary sector.

 Dmitry’s role is taking a major part in the growth of EASST, working with an increasing number of donor partners including the EU and the EBRD, helping to build road safety capacity amongst governments, NGOs and automobile clubs in the region and across the EASST network.
 As Managing Director of EASST Academy, Dmitry is also responsible for managing EASST’s collaboration with Cranfield University and IRU Academy in developing our online training platform..